Guest post by Christian Golden, PhD

 Though both frameworks make dynamic work progress easy to follow for everyone on a development team, Kanban and Scrum cater to different needs and priorities.
-Let’s have a look at some features of each, with an eye to their strengths and weaknesses, to help you decide which tools may seem better suited for you or your team.
+Let’s have a look at features of each.
+We’ll focus on their strengths and weaknesses to help you decide which tools may seem better suited for you.

 Kanban and Scrum frameworks operate in different ways.
 Like digital versions of traditional whiteboards, and relying on the fact that our brains process images 60,000 times faster than text, both frameworks use virtual tickets or post-it-note-style cards to plot out a project’s structure and timeline, using a “pull system” to break work up into steps, stories, or slices that can be understood at a glance.

 Kanban boards channel continuous workflow while conserving the number of work-in-progress (WIP) activities.
 Visually it resembles a board with vertical columns.
 In its simplest form, three are used: To Do, In Progress (Doing), and Completed (Done).

 Kanban teams include stakeholders, the product owner or project manager, and a group of developers.
 Kanban implements the User Story model, using migrating cards to represent WIP.

 Scrum breaks workflow into time-boxed iterations of up to 30 days called “sprints,” within which cards migrate from a ranked to-do list called a product or sprint backlog through the tasks Not Started and Works in Progress columns to the tasks Completed column.
 In this way, a Scrum board’s evolution visually marks the team’s day-to-day progress throughout the sprint.